PREP CROSS COUNTRY: Sauk Prairie's Boerger takes title while Gregg finishes third in DeForest

 Boerger won the boys' race, while Gregg took third in the girls' meet to pace the Sauk Prairie cross country teams at the DeForest Quadrangular.
 The Eagle boys scored 45 points to take second, trailing DeForest (24) while beating out Madison Edgewood (62) and Beaver Dam (115).
 Beaver Dam scored 27 points to run away with the girls' meet, followed by DeForest (55), Sauk Prairie (68) and Madison Edgewood (72).

 Ritchie Wolff broke up the parade of Norskies.
-The Sauk Prairie junior used a time of 18:16 to take sixth overall, while junior Dalton Zirbel (eighth, 18:24), sophomore Jay Dregney (14th, 18:44) and senior Sam Beattie (18th, 19:17) rounded out the scoring for the Eagles.
+The Sauk Prairie junior used a time of 18:16 to take sixth overall, while junior Dalton Zirbel (eighth, 18:24), sophomore Jay Dregney (14th, 18:44) and senior Sam Beattie (18th, 19:17) rounded out the scoring for a team that is coming off back-to-back Badger North Conference titles.

+"Our boys team has learned from those that came before them of what it takes to be a successful runner," Sherman said of how the Eagles have stayed competitive despite a talented group of seniors graduating in the spring.
+"All of our experienced runners learned from them and have carried on the traditions and standards that were set with that group that graduated."

 Sauk Prairie's Kassia Marquardt also cracked the top 10.
 The junior's time of 22:05 was good for an eighth-place finish, while freshman Lexi Been (22:52) took 17th, junior Meadow Liedtke (22:55) took 21st and senior Cassie Radl (23:27) took 26th.